-This course will teach students how to program in R and how to use R for effective data analytics on Hadoop platform.
-Topics such as how to configure the Hadoop platform and how to install and configure software necessary for a statistical programming environment shall be discussed in detail with their implementation in a high-level statistical language.
+This course will teach students how to program in R and how to use R for effective data analytics.
+Topics such as how to install and configure software necessary for a statistical programming environment shall be discussed in detail with their implementation in a high-level statistical language.
 The course covers practical issues in statistical computing which includes programming in R, reading data into R, creating informative data graphics, accessing R packages, creating R packages with documentation, writing R functions, debugging, and organizing and commenting R code.
+Prerequisite: CIS 541